Online Store Pricing Comparison

 Payment & Shipping

-Multiple gateways, regional shipping logic, tax handling, and fulfillment integrations increase setup and QA time.
+Multiple gateways, regional shipping rules, tax handling, and fulfillment integrations increase setup and testing time.

 Integrations

-ERP, CRM, accounting, email automation, and inventory sync requirements often shape total project budget more than design alone.
+ERP, CRM, accounting, email automation, and inventory sync requirements frequently shape total project cost more than storefront styling.

 PACKAGE OPTIONS